BatikanSoysal/analyticsproject/README.md

 # analyticsproject
 Data Analytics for Business project for an ITU Course.
-Project was about using finding a dataset and analysing it by using different machine learning algorithms on Python.
+Project was about finding a dataset and analysing it by using different machine learning algorithms on Python.

 # Revision notes - 11.04.2022